luiselizondo/expressjsmvc/README.md

 ExpressMVC offers some features out of the box that you might find interesting:

 #### Modular structure
-ExpressMVC lets you organize your application in modules that you can reuse.
-This modules are organized in controllers, models and views and file to define your routes.
+ExpressMVC lets you organize your application in components that you can reuse.
+This components are organized in controllers, models and views and file to define your routes.

-Structure of a module
+Structure of a component

-	/modules/blog
+	/components/blog
 		/controllers
 			index.js <- This file contains your controller /models
-			index.js <- This file contains the models for your module /views
+			index.js <- This file contains the models for your component /views
 			blogPage.jade <- This file is a blog page index.js <- Define your routes here

 #### Views separation
-With ExpressMVC you can separate your views and package them into your modules.
+With ExpressMVC you can separate your views and package them into your components.
 You can access your /views directory without having to use relative paths, example:

 	include /layout

-#### Easy require for both modules, libraries and
+#### Easy require for both components, libraries and
-You can require any module from other modules as long as you organize your modules in the propossed structure.
-See an example in the frontpage module.
+You can require any component from other components as long as you organize your components in the propossed structure.
+See an example in the frontpage component.

 #### Event driven
 ExpressMVC lets you bind events to the application and trigger them from anywhere really easy.